 It’s going to be a summer of travel hell, experts warn.
 Though airlines received $54 billion in federal assistance during Covid’s peak to avoid involuntary layoffs, they now have fewer employees than before the pandemic — especially pilots — after offering buyouts and early retirement packages to trim staff and save money.
 As a result, operations can quickly fall apart when there’s bad weather, understaffed air traffic control centers or sick staff.

-United Airlines said on Thursday it would cut 12% of its daily domestic flights from its busy Newark hub.
+United — which canceled 56 flights on Saturday and 70 flights Sunday — had said last Thursday it would cut 12% of its daily domestic flights from its busy Newark hub.
 The cuts start in July and amount to about 50 daily flights.

-According to FlightAware, there were 634 flight cancellations Saturday.
+According to FlightAware, there were 634 US flight cancellations Saturday and 868 canceled Sunday.

 “More than any time in our history, the various factors currently impacting our operation — weather and air traffic control, vendor staffing, increased Covid case rates contributing to higher-than-planned unscheduled absences in some work groups — are resulting in an operation that isn’t consistently up to the standards Delta has set for the industry in recent years,” said Delta Chief Customer Experience Officer Allison Ausband in an online post.

 But critics say airlines should have anticipated these issues ahead of the summer travel season.